canvasxyz/canvas-docs/docs/tutorial/deploying-to-fly-io.md

 sidebar_position: 5
 ---

-# Deploying a Canvas application
+# Deploying to Fly.io & Vercel

 ## Deploying a Canvas contract to Fly.io